grenaud/glactools/README.md

 ### Can glactools handle BCF?

-Yes, simply use "bcftools view" and pipe into glactools.
+Yes, simply use "bcftools view" and pipe into glactools as such:

+     glactools vcf2acf <(bcftools view in.bcf) put_name_of_sample_here

 ### Can glactools handle CRAM?

-Yes, simply use "samtools view -b in.cram" and pipe into glactools.
+Yes, simply use "samtools view -b in.cram" and pipe into glactools:

+     glactools vcf2acf put_reference_here.fa <(samtools view -b in.cram) put_name_of_sample_here